 As Colorado's U.S. Senator, Michael has pushed for investments in clean energy that create jobs and help break our reliance on overseas oil; fought to uphold our commitment to Colorado's veterans and military families; and fought to preserve Colorado's rich agricultural tradition underpinned by our family farmers and ranchers.

 Michael is a member of the Senate committees on Finance; Health, Education, Labor and Pensions; and Agriculture, Nutrition and Forestry.

 The Finance Committee is one of the most established and influential committees in the Senate.
 Its jurisdiction touches every piece of Colorado's economy from tax reform to entitlements to trade and energy policy.
 These programs and policies constitute more than half of the federal budget and all of federal revenue.
 Michael is also a member of the following subcommittees:

-    - Subcommittee on Energy, Natural Resources and Infrastructure (Chair)
+- Subcommittee on Energy, Natural Resources and Infrastructure (ranking member)